Reinhard Frank

 Reinhard Frank (16 August 1860 - 21 March 1934) was a German lawyer-academic specialising in criminal law and international public law.
 He was a prolific author of legal text books and became an influential law reformer.
-In 1920 Frank was appointed Rector (chief administrative officer) of Munich University.
+In 1920 Frank was appointed Rector (chief administrative officer) of the Ludwig-Maximilians-Universität München.

 Life

 Provenance and early years

 Reinhard Karl Albrecht Otto Friedrich Georg Julius Ludwig Hermann Frank (after 1912 "...von Frank") was born at Reddighausen, (Hatzfeld) in the hill country between Cologne and Kassel.
 His father, Wilhelm Frank (1829-1889), described in at least one source simply as a hammer owner, was a small-scale industrialist with large ambitions for his son.
 His mother, born Minna Koch (1838–1863), was the daughter of a district judge (also named Reinhard) and came from a family with a long tradition of mid-level government service.
 His father was keen that Reinhard Frank should prosper in business, and with this in mind the boy was sent in 1871 to attend the "Realprogymnasium" (an advanced secondary school) in Biedenkopf.
-He then switched to the "Realgymnasium" in Groß-Umstadt before moving on again to a third school in the area, the prestigious Gymnasium Philippinum at Marburg.
+He then switched to the "Realgymnasium" in Groß-Umstadt before moving on again to a third school in the area, the prestigious Gymnasium Philippinum in Marburg.
 The objective was to maximise his chances of gaining a university place.
 The academic nature of the secondary schools he had attended meant that he had a received good grounding in Latin, and passing the Abitur (school finals) in 1879 cleared the way for the progression to university-level education.

 Student years

-He now enrolled at the University of Marburg to study Philology and Mathematics.
+He now enrolled at Marburg University to study Philology and Mathematics.
 Wilhelm Frank had firm ideas about the future direction of his son's career: Reinhard Frank's degree subject selection involved defying his father's wishes that everything he did should be directed toward taking charge, in due course, of the family business.
 He switched to Jurisprudence after just one term because, as he later explained, he was disappointed by the "lack of attention afforded the cultural and literary-historical contexts and all the other perspectives" involved in the study trajectory he had formerly selected.
 (Note: "...„mangelnde Berücksichtigung der kultur- und literarhistorischen Zusammenhänge und jeglicher ästhetischen Gesichtspunkte".)
 At some point around 1880 he took a year out from his university studies to volunteer for a one-year commission with the Marburg-based Hesse Infantry Battalion ("hessische Jägerbataillon") Nbr.11.
 Slightly unusually, on completion of his volunteer year, he did not sign up as a reserve officer.
-The record discloses that during his relatively brief time as a Marburg student he was, like many contemporaries, a member of the "Germania Marburg" student fraternity.
+The record discloses that during his relatively brief time as a student at Marburg University he was, like many contemporaries, a member of the "Germania Marburg" student fraternity.